What makes someone irresistible?

 Why People Read Your About Us Page

-Always start writing with your ideal client in mind.
+According to our copywriting team, always start writing with your ideal client in mind.
 Create a mental picture of who they are, what they are wearing and what they are thinking about.
 Then picture them, standing at the other side of the dance floor, checking you out.

 The most important tip is to realise that people read your About Us page for a reason.
 You need to work out the reasons so you can present the information they need to see, in the way they need to see it.